 American prospective student-athletes (boys and girls) who are USTA members with high school graduation years from 2018-21 are eligible to participate.

 The singles tournament will this year start with group play, with players being grouped based on their Universal Tennis Rating (UTR), and will finish with a knockout bracket.
-All matches played in the singles tournament will be considered part of a Tennis Recruiting “National Showcase,” so results will count toward each player’s UTR.
+All matches played during the Combine will count toward each player’s UTR.
 Doubles matches may be played in addition to singles, if time and weather permit.